hypertheory-services/bsd-teacher-notes-oct-2022/http-methods.md

 # Http Methods

+## Resource

+An important thingy to the user of your API.

 ## The Core Methods

 | Method | Resource Type | Meaning | Safe | Idempotent | Cacheable |